 Differences from the film

 The Phantom Menace film focused more on political maneuvers and sociological issues than the original trilogy, creating a need for the game to fill in gaps of action from the film.
 During the Coruscant scenes in the film, the Queen of Naboo visits the Galactic Senate without incident.
 In the game, however the Queen is ambushed by smugglers, causing Captain Panaka to jump into action and escort the Queen through the dangerous underworld of the city planet.

 A similar situation occurs earlier in the game, when Obi-wan must also escort the Queen through the streets of Naboo, under the attack of the Federation Battle droids.
 In the film, however, no such sequence occurs, and the Queen leaves the planet with the Jedi swiftly.
 Obi-wan must also explore the depths of Otoh Gunga in search of a jailed Jar Jar Binks, an event which also does not take place in the film.

+Qui-gon is prevented from entering the podrace stadium when he is unable to produce a ticket for the races.
+He is presented with an option to entertain Jabba the Hutt by battling a vicious beast that his protocol droid refers to as "his champion".
 In return, he receives a podrace ticket, and the player is able to explore the arena area, and interact with various alien species.
 The Jedis are also often separated in their playable stages, which is another departure from the film, as the master and padawan fight side by side nearly the whole film.